dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 {: refdef}
 <em> The decision-making behind our heuristic.</em>

-While planning the project, we have established that the robot's behaviour in essence consists of two task: approaching the collectible objects and deciding if the garbage should be collected or not.
+While planning the project, we have established that the robot's behaviour consists in essence of two task: approaching the collectible objects and deciding if the garbage should be collected or not.
 So far, our agent has managed to figure out both assignments on its own.
-But just for fun (and maybe to accelerate the training process), we can "hard-code" the second objective - deciding if the garbage should be collected or not?
+But just for fun (or maybe to accelerate the training process), we can "hard-code" the second objective - deciding if the garbage should be collected or not.
 The decision about activating the grabbing mechanism is just an output of a simple function, which takes into consideration two factors:

-1. The class of the object in front of us (defined by semantic segmentation map)
+1. The class of the object in front of us (defined by the semantic segmentation map)
-2. The distance of this object from our robot (provided in depth map)
+2. The distance of the object from our robot (provided by the depth map)

 This function can be easily hard-coded in the following way:
-- From the current depth map filter out only those pixels which belong to the "collectible" class (overlaying a binary mask over the depth map).
+- From the current depth map, filter out only those pixels which belong to the "collectible" class (overlaying a binary mask over the depth map).
 - Check if the pixel with the highest value is greater than some set threshold.
 - If yes: the collectible object is close enough to G.E.A.R and therefore we might collect it!

 {:refdef: style="text-align: center;"}
 ![alt text](/assets/6/heuristic)
 {: refdef}
-<em> Heuristic algorithm in action!</em>
+<em> Heuristic algorithm in action!
+On one hand, requires less training and is excellent at recognizing true positives.
+On the other hand, once a true positive is found, the agent collects it without considering that it may also unintentionally collect a non-collectible item...</em>